p7nov/kotlin-native/CODE_COVERAGE.md

     `llvm-cov show program.kexe -instr-profile program.profdata  -format=html > report.html`

 ### Sample
+Usually coverage information is collected during running of the tests.

-Please refer to `samples/coverage` to see how to generate coverage information during testing.
+Please refer to `samples/coverage` to see how it can be done.